EternityForest/AnyoneCanDoIt/README.md

 ### Watch out for tasks involving listing or counting scattered elements

-Tasks like "Count how many cars are in that parking lot" are very difficult because there is no obvious ordering, and no way to know if you have already counted any particular item.
+Tasks like "count how many cars are in that parking lot" are very difficult because there is no obvious ordering, and no way to know if you have already counted any particular item.

 If you have to do something like this, and can't find any kind of row/column based system, one should not trust their memory.
 If all can fit in a single photograph, they can be counted and digitally marked, or, for things like outlets in a house, they can be physically marked with tape.

-Especially watch out for tasks involving listing things that do not yet exist, like "What will we need for the party?"
+Especially watch out for tasks involving listing things that do not yet exist, like "what will we need for the party?"

 For that, only a complete dry run test, or detailed plan down to the last paper plate is likely to help you function any better than your own talent and competence would.